Cloud-Schematics/getting-started/README_Template.md

 ## Input variables

 _List all the input variables that are required or optional for the example.
 Also include the information of how to retrieve the variable value, the data type, and if this value is required or optional.
-Make sure to include why this input variable is needed.
-For example,_
+Make sure to include why this input variable is needed._

+_Sample_

 The following inputs must be provided to provision the resource for this example: